prasadshirvandkar/Swifty-Draw/Training-Processing/README.md

 The images are the input to the neural network training.

 ## Training :
-The retrain script can retrain either Inception V3 model or a MobileNet.
-In this exercise, we will use a MobileNet.
+The retrain script can retrain either Inception V3 model or a MobileNet.In this project, I will use MobileNet.
 The principal difference is that Inception V3 is optimized for accuracy, while the MobileNets are optimized to be small and efficient, at the cost of some accuracy.

 Inception V3 has a first-choice accuracy of 78% on ImageNet, but is the model is 85MB, and requires many times more processing than even the largest MobileNet configuration, which achieves 70.5% accuracy, with just a 19MB download.